OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:9

-As for you, my son Solomon, know the God of your father,
+As for you, my son Solomon, acknowledge the God of your father,

-> and serve Him wholeheartedly and with a willing mind;
+> and serve Him with a whole heart and a willing mind;
 > for the Lord searches all hearts, and understands every intent of the thoughts.
 > If you seek Him, He will let you find Him;
-> but if you forsake Him, He will reject you forever.
+> but if you abandon Him, He will reject you forever.

 ---

 ## 1 Chronicles 28:10

-> Consider now, for the Lord has chosen you to build a house for the sanctuary;
+> Reflect now, for the Lord has chosen you to build a house for the sanctuary;
 > be courageous and act.”

 ---